What is stress?

 Sometimes, the harmony of hormone activity can become disrupted.
 This can be due to the hormone not working properly (for example insulin in type 2 diabetes), or because there might be too little or too much of it in circulation (for example under or overactive thyroid).

-How does nutrition help with stress and hormonal health issues?
+How does functional medicine help with hormonal health?

-If you suffer from any of the following, nutritional and lifestyle interventions (in conjunction with any necessary ongoing medical treatment) may make an important difference to your day to day health and wellbeing:
+If you suffer from any of the following, a functional medicine approach may make an important difference to your day to day health and wellbeing:

 - Stress related problems: Anxiety / Depression / Insomnia